Traverse City, MI

 In addition to being drawn to the opportunity to work with young audiences, Kilpatrick was also drawn to UCF because of the partnership the theatre department has with the Orlando REP. Through the Orlando REP, Kilpatrick has been able to make connections with a variety of organizations in central Florida.
 Kilpatrick also has praise for specific professors – she says that Dr. Julia Listengarten continuously challenges her and has taught her the importance of representation, authenticity, and integrity and that Associate Professor Vandy Wood’s encouragement of a creative process that focuses on collaboration and artistic flexibility has affected Kilpatrick’s life both as an artist and as a student.

 Speaking to her fellow students, Kilpatrick urges them to make a conscious effort to appreciate their time here.
 “Learning is fun,” she says, “enjoy it while you are here.”
 Kilpatrick also advises any incoming Theatre for Young Audiences students to always stay connected to why they are here, and why they chose to be a part of this magical community.

 During her academic career at UCF, Kilpatrick has received the Order of Pegasus and is a recipient of the Provost Graduate Fellowship.
-Kilpatrick plans to graduate in spring 2020, after which she would like to do work that balances theatre and education, as well as continue to write plays for young performers.
+Kilpatrick graduated in spring 2020 after hoped to continue doing work that balances theatre and education, as well as continuing to write plays for young performers.

 A theatre artist and scholar, Julia Listengarten PhD, has worked professionally in New York City with various experimental theatre companies and is currently Professor of Theatre, Artistic Director, and Coordinator...